Successful, Predictable and Cost-Effective Dental Implants in Crouch End, N8

-Anyone who has lost teeth or who are dissatisfied with their dentures or dental condition and want to feel more confident when smiling, laughing, eating and talking are suitable.
-Although, in some cases the structures of the mouth may prevent the use of an implant.
-If you are healthy enough to undergo routine dental extractions, then it is more than likely that you will be suitable for them.
-Generally, people who have uncontrolled Diabetes, Haemophilia, Leukaemia, other blood-related diseases or are on Steroid Therapy are not suitable for implants.
+Anyone who has lost teeth or is dissatisfied with their dentures or overall dental condition and wants to feel more confident when smiling, laughing, eating and talking is suitable for dental implants.
+However, in some cases, the structure of the mouth may prevent the use of an implant.
+If you are healthy enough to undergo routine dental extractions, you will more than likely be suitable for them.
+Generally, people who have uncontrolled diabetes, haemophilia, leukaemia or other blood-related diseases, or those on steroid therapy, are not suitable for implants.
 It’s also important to note that if you’re a smoker, your body may reject the implant, as smoking restricts the blood flow to the gums, prolonging the healing process and increasing the risk of failure.
 We recommend consulting your dentist for advice.

 Will it be painful?

 The procedure is generally very simple and takes a short time, though this will depend on each individual case.
 The procedure is usually performed under local anaesthetic.
 This will numb the area, so you will feel no pain.
 There may be a little discomfort immediately after surgery, but this should not be cause for concern.
 After your implant is fitted, you may need to take mild painkillers for relief and stay on a soft diet for a few days, avoiding any hard foods.

-After placing an implant in the bone it will be left to integrate for a period 3 to 6 months.
-Subsequently, the patient will have an appointment to x-ray the implant and confirm the integration with the bone.
-The final ceramic restoration, which will look like your natural teeth and be fitted on top of the implant.
+After placing an implant in the bone, it will be left to integrate for a period three to six months.
+After this time, you will be booked in for an appointment to x-ray the implant and confirm it has integrated with the bone.
+Then, we’ll make your final ceramic restoration, which will look like your natural teeth and be fitted on top of the implant.